 Parents of children who are offered a place at the school before they are of compulsory school age can defer their child’s entry until later in the school year, or until the child reaches compulsory school age in that school year.
 Where entry is deferred, the school will hold the place for that child and not offer it to another child during the remainder of the school year.
 Parents cannot defer entry beyond the beginning of the term after the child’s fifth birthday, nor beyond the academic year for which the original application was accepted.
 Parents can also request that their child attends part-time until the child reaches compulsory school age.

 Children with a statement of Special Educational Needs

 Children with a statement of Special Educational Needs will be allocated a place in accordance with S.324 of the education Act 1996

 If there are more applicants than places available, governors will allocate places according to the oversubscription criteria below:

 Criteria for admission (in order of priority) Admission to Reception Year and in-year transfers

-- A child who wishes to join a sibling already attending Hawksworth Church of England (Voluntary Aided) Primary School and where the older child will still be on roll at the expected time of admission.
-(See note 1).
+- A child who wishes to join a sibling already attending Hawksworth Church of England (VA) Primary School and where the older child will still be on roll at the expected time of admission.

 - A child living and worshipping within the boundary of the Parish of Guiseley with Esholt.